What is Title IX?

 The University of Montevallo also prohibits retaliation against any person opposing discrimination or participating in any discrimination investigation or complaint process internal or external to the institution.
 Sexual harassment, sexual assault, dating and domestic violence, and stalking are forms of sex discrimination, which are prohibited under Title IX and by our Sexual Misconduct, Nondiscrimination, and Harassment policy.

-Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experience the conduct), in person, by mail, telephone, video, or email using the contact information listed for the Title IX Coordinator.
+Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, telephone, video, or email using the contact information listed for the Title IX Coordinator.
 A report may be made at any time (including non-business hours) by using this link.